The Liver – Hepatic System

 - Hyperactivity – Irritation in the liver can make a person feel on edge and may even contribute to hyperactivity in children.

-- Hyperglycemia – Inadequate stores of glycogen in the liver due to it being over burdened or sluggish.
+- Hyperglycemia – Inadequate stores of glycogen in the liver due to it being overburdened or sluggish.

 Other Concerns

-- Varicose veins – usually if one has sluggish venous circulation, they have a sluggish liver.
+- Varicose veins – usually, if one has sluggish venous circulation, they have a sluggish liver.

 The Hepatic System and Emotions